1587/speaking-exam/00-part5.md

 My answer1:

 ```
-I think colleague communicate well is the most important.
+I think communicating well is the most important.
 there are some reasons as follows:

-First, colleague communicate well enable us to express our views clearly,
+First, communicating well enables us to express our views clearly,
-we can find out the root cause of the problem.
+we can find out the root reasons of the problem.

-Second, from communicate we can get other people's opinions[əˈpɪnjəns],
+Second, we can get other people's opinions[əˈpɪnjəns] from communication
-and find our misstakes of our tasks.
+and find our mistakes of our tasks.

-Third, communicate well can make team members feel better,
+Third, communicating well can make team members feel better,
-which can makes our work efficiently.
+which can makes us work efficiently.

 That's all
 ```